jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-20-deencryptinator.md

 }
 ```

-One thing that I really wanted to do was to use {{<wikipedia "modular arithmetic">}}, but alas.
+One thing that I really wanted to do was to use [[wiki:modular arithmetic]](), but alas.
 The behavior on negative numbers (returning a negative number) is not what I actually want.
 I could have just added one more size (which is something I just thought of now), but this works as well enough.

 As I did mention, the finding the `index_current` (which is the currently shuffled index) that matches the `index_to_move` is the first trick.
 After that, we don't care about the index.